 The City of Franklin operates two dog parks, Freedom Run Dog Park at Liberty Park, a 1-acre park with separate sections for large and small dogs, and K-9 Korral Dog Park at The Park at Harlinsdale Farm.

 The county's newest dog park, Nutro Dog Park, opened in Thompson's Station in late 2014.
 Brentwood also has a Nutro Dog Park, which is located at Tower Park.

 In addition to two public state-of-the-art indoor soccer facilities, Williamson County residents have excellent YMCA facilities plus plenty of private gyms and indoor sports complexes to help residents stay in shape and have fun.
 For example, A-Game has two ice rinks, 12 volleyball courts, six basketball courts and a fitness center; while The Crag at Cool Springs offers indoor rock climbing for beginners to experienced climbers.

-From championship-level courses to driving ranges and lessons, Franklin, Tenn. offers above-par golf experience for golfers of all skill sets.
-Courses include Hideaway at Arrington, Cheekwood Golf Club, Westhaven Golf Club, Temple Hills Country Club, Nashville Golf & Athletic Club, The Grove, Brentwood Country Club, Vanderbilt Legends Club and The Governors Club.
-Franklin is also home to SeeMore Putters, a company specializing custom putters.
+From championship-level courses to driving ranges and lessons, Franklin, Tenn. offers above-par golf experiences for golfers of all skill sets.
+Courses include Hideaway at Arrington, Cheekwood Golf Club, Forrest Crossing Golf Course, Westhaven Golf Club, Temple Hills Country Club, Nashville Golf & Athletic Club, The Grove, Brentwood Country Club, Vanderbilt Legends Club and The Governors Club.
+Franklin is also home to SeeMore Putters, a company specializing in custom putters.